Research

 Anderson says that tattoos have been used "for thousands of years."

 Remember that a signal phrase tells the source of a sentence quote.
-If there is not sentence quote, there is no signal phrase.
+If there is no sentence quote, there is no signal phrase.
 Without a sentence quote, the words Anderson says (and other signal phrases wording) are just part of the sentence.

 Anderson says that the interest in tattoos in the West has never been so popular.

 See how there is no comma and no capital.
 The words Anderson says are the subject and verb of the sentence.
-Also see that the word that is used and not just Anderson says the interest....
+Also, see that the word that is used and not just Anderson says the interest....

 More than one source with the same title and no person named as author